Polytonic/Chlorine/readme.md

 Chlorine is a simple way to interact with [OpenCL](https://www.khronos.org/opencl/) compatible devices.
 You can rapidly *prototype* parallel processing on graphics processing units using a generic worker implementation that abstracts away much of the boilerplate involved with writing OpenCL applications.

 ## Getting Started
 Chlorine is distributed as a single header: [chlorine.hpp](https://github.com/Polytonic/Chlorine/blob/master/chlorine/chlorine.hpp).
 You'll also need any version of the [OpenCL C++ Bindings](http://www.khronos.org/registry/cl/api/1.2/cl.hpp) and a compiler with `C++11` support.
-An example of how to use Chlorine is shown below, or read the [walkthrough](https://github.com/Polytonic/Chlorine/tree/master/examples/swap).
+An example of how to use Chlorine is shown below.
+You can also read a more detailed [walkthrough](https://github.com/Polytonic/Chlorine/tree/master/examples/swap) if you prefer.

 **main.cpp**
 ```c++